-BetterHelp has a number of benefits for families looking to create better relationships
+BetterHelp has a number of benefits for families looking to create healthy relationships:

 - Change therapist easily: if you’re not satisfied with your therapist, BetterHelp allows you to change your counselor with just a few clicks.
 Rather than compiling an application or having to send a request, you can easily choose the therapist that works best for you, and switch at any time.
 To begin with, BetterHelp will match you with a therapist, ensuring that you can begin to get help as easily as possible.
 You can also specify that you want a female therapist if you’d prefer.

-- Complete channel choice: you can choose to get in touch with your counselor over a phone call, video call, live chat, or email.
+- Complete channel choice: you can choose to get in touch with your counselor over phone calls, video conference, live chat, or text messaging.
 This allows you to communicate and get help through the channel that works best for you.

 ReGain is another website that provides family therapy, specializing in relationship counseling.

-Just like BetterHelp, ReGain also allows users complete freedom in choosing their therapist.
+Just like BetterHelp, ReGain also allows you complete freedom in choosing a mother-daughter therapist.
 The site is actually a sister service of BetterHelp, so the two are very similar to use.
 Both have a range of licensed therapists to choose from, and have a strong history of helping families heal their relationships.
 The difference is, ReGain is more focused on relationship therapy.

 Talkspace is a virtual therapy app that provides services for women, mothers, and their daughters.
 They are a direct competitor of BetterHelp and ReGain.